drossDS/Ames_Iowa_Home_Price_Estimator/README.md

 # Appendix B - How this Model Works
 This model takes in the numerical features listed above which were selected for their correlation to sale price or impact on model performance.
 These numerical features are then used to create interaction terms which are products of each of these features and themselves creating first and second order polynomial terms.
 Including these polynomial features was found to greatly enhance the model performance.
 Categorical columns which were one hot encoded are included for eight of the 28 total neighborhoods in Ames, Iowa which - when included in the model - enhanced its performance.
 The model itself is a simple linear regression model performing ordinary least squares regression.
 The model is fitted against log-transformed sale price data as this was seen to improve performance.
 The predictions made by this model are themselves log data which are then exponentiated to return outputs in the original sale price units of dollars.

-# Appendix C - Comparison of Models Attemtped
+# Appendix C - Comparison of Models Attempted
 |                 | ILR     | data_1  | data_2  | data_3  | data_4  | data_5_poly | data_6_poly | data_7_poly_nbr (Final) | data_7_poly_nbr_log | data_7_poly_nbr_log_ridge | data_7_poly_nbr_log_lasso |
 |-----------------|---------|---------|---------|---------|---------|-------------|-------------|-------------------------|---------------------|---------------------------|---------------------------|
 | R2_train        | 0.8621  | 0.8269  | 0.8556  | 0.8743  | 0.8262  | 0.8735      | 0.8817      | 0.8902                  | 0.8946              | 0.8935                    | 0.8919                    |